 Text independent voice verification is a passive voice biometric approach whereby the user can say anything, enabling authentication to quickly happen in the background during their normal interaction with an agent, IVR, or application.
 Learn More

-IDVoice by ID R&D is a robust AI-driven voice biometric engine that provides both text dependent and text independent voice verification for mobile web and telephone channels, as well as physical access.
+IDVoice by ID R&D is a robust AI-driven biometric voice recognition engine that provides both text dependent and text independent voice verification for mobile, web and telephone channels, as well as physical access and IoT device integration.
 The product is built on an innovative Convolutional Neural Network and advanced modified x-vector approach for feature extraction technology for unmatched accuracy and is ranked #1 in the industry’s leading benchmark challenge.

 While voice biometrics offers a secure way to authenticate users, it is not immune to threats.
 Advances in machine learning, recording technology and synthetic speech are enabling high quality voice spoofing, or voice “deepfakes” that are capable of tricking humans and voice biometrics systems into thinking they are hearing a real person.
 These attacks can be used to gain unauthorized access to accounts.

 Combatting voice spoofing requires liveness detection technology, capable of distinguishing between a live voice and a recorded, synthetic or computer generated version of the voice.
 You can learn more about voice anti-spoofing here.

 Unlike other solutions, ID R&D’s core voice authentication technology works in any language without retraining, works across channels with a calibration setting, and is designed from the beginning to be noise-tolerant.
 Ready to learn more about our voice authentication solutions?